framps/raspiBackupDoc/en/src/backup-options.md

 <a name="parm_B"></a>
 ### -B: Boot partition is backed up as tar instead of dd

-The boot partition is not backed up by dd but by tar.
+The boot partition is not backed up wth dd but wth tar.

 **Note:**
 This option has no function if the partition-oriented mode